chronorobotics/framework2/README.md

 Build & Run
 -----------

+1. Install the requirements by `cabal install Statistics`
-1. Build the experiment you are interested in, for example `ghc DoorState.hs`
+2. Build the experiment you are interested in, for example `ghc DoorState.hs`
-2. Run the created executable, for example `./DoorState`
+3. Run the created executable, for example `./DoorState`

 How to implement a prediction method
 ------------------------------------